verygood-ops/open-metrics-multi-tenancy-kit/README.md

 Injection Proxy has two parts
 1) An informer is the service which is responsible for synchronizing Prometheus Rules state between Kubernetes and Ruler.
-2) A proxy exposing GRPC socket, that listens for Prometheus Remote Write metrics
+2) A Proxy exposing GRPC socket, that listens for Prometheus Remote Write metrics

 Following is the flow
-1) Metrics Vector reads audit log from Kinesis stream vault log sanitized
+1) Metrics Vector reads audit log from Kinesis stream vault-sanitized-data
 2) Metrics Vector uses grafana agent to ship metrics to Injection Proxy
-3) Injection Proxy stores metrics in cortex in default tenant and per tenant
+3) Injection Proxy stores metrics in cortex in default tenant and per tenant basis
 4) Metrics stored in default tenant is for internal purpose
-5) Metrics stored in metrics per tenant is exposed out to each customer
+5) Metrics stored per tenant is exposed out to each customer

 Component Diagram: https://verygoodsecurity.atlassian.net/wiki/spaces/EN/pages/1002471427/What+is+Observability#Components-diagram